JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 ![Example of a relation that bijective](/images/Bijective.svg){.md-image}

 > If you are familiar with functions from discrete mathematics, you probably
-> noticed that I hand-waved away the existence of named inputs on the left that
+> noticed that I hand-waved away the existence of components in the environment
-> are not required dependencies on the right.
-If you are unsatisfied you can
+> on the left that are not required dependencies on the right.
+If you are
-> imagine a pruning function that eliminates superflous inputs from the
+> unsatisfied you can imagine a pruning function that eliminates superfluous
-> environment that can be pre-composed with this function.
+> components that can be pre-composed with this function.

 To re-iterate, `correctness = completeness + no intereference`: